How to obtain a gun permit

-Prior to visiting the Sheriff's Department offices, the online application must be completed and all applicable state fees must be paid.
+Prior to visiting the Sheriff's Office, the online application must be completed and all applicable state fees must be paid.
 Upon completion of the online application, the applicant must have his or her fingerprints taken.
 This has to be completed electronically using designated L-1 Identity Solutions, Inc. sites which are available at several locations in the area.
 There is an additional fee for electronic fingerprinting and can be arranged by appointment at 1-877-472-6917 or online after finishing the application.

 *** PLEASE NOTE ***

 Effective January 1, 2017, The Indiana State Police Firearms Licensing Unit will no longer accept payment for firearms license applications, duplicate license requests or manual inked fingerprint cards by mail.
 If a payment or fingerprint card is received by mail, it will be returned to the applicant.